 Context

-The ICANN Bylaws and CSC Charter require that the “… The effectiveness of the CSC will initially be reviewed two years after the first meeting of the CSC; and then every three years thereafter.
+The ICANN Bylaws and CSC Charter require that the “… effectiveness of the CSC will initially be reviewed two years after the first meeting of the CSC; and then every three years thereafter.
 The method of review will be determined by the ccNSO and GNSO.

 The CSC was established in accordance with Article 17.3 (b) of the ICANN Bylaws and conducted its first meeting on 6 October 2016.